Most people assume the estate tax does not apply to them. Some of them are wrong.

 Grantor Retained Annuity Trusts.
 A GRAT transfers appreciating assets out of your estate at a low gift tax cost.
 You fund the trust, receive an annuity payment back for a fixed term, and whatever growth exceeds the IRS hurdle rate passes to beneficiaries free of gift tax at the end of the term.
 Business interests, concentrated stock positions, and real estate in growth markets are common candidates.

 Charitable Remainder Trusts.
 A CRT allows you to transfer appreciated assets into a trust, receive an income stream for life or a fixed term, take a partial charitable deduction, and pass the remainder to a designated charity.
-For clients with highly appreciated assets who want to diversify without triggering immediate capital gains, this structure handles several objectives at once.

 Dynasty Trusts.
 A dynasty trust holds assets across multiple generations, keeping wealth in trust and protected from estate taxes, creditors, and divorcing spouses at each generational level.
 The GST exemption matches the estate tax exemption at $15 million per person, which makes dynasty trust funding more attractive than it has been in years.
 Arizona's favorable trust laws support these structures well.

 Arizona repealed its state estate tax in 2005.
 Arizona residents face only the federal estate tax.
-This matters for clients who own property in other states — Oregon, Massachusetts, Washington, and several others impose their own estate taxes at thresholds well below the federal level.
+This matters for clients who own property in other states.
+Oregon, Massachusetts, Washington, and several others impose their own estate taxes at thresholds well below the federal level.
 If you own real estate or significant assets in another state, that state's rules apply to those assets.

 Estate tax planning intersects with your investment strategy, business valuation, insurance coverage, and charitable goals.
 We work alongside your financial advisor, CPA, and insurance professional to make sure the legal structures we put in place align with your overall financial picture.
-If you don't have those advisors in place, we can refer you to professionals we trust.
+If you do not have those advisors in place, we can refer you to professionals we trust.

 The federal estate tax exemption is $15 million per individual, or $30 million for married couples using portability.
 The exemption is permanent under current law and indexed for inflation going forward.
 Future congressional action could change it, and gifts made using today's exemption are protected even if the threshold is later reduced.